Iconvibes/my-Portfolio/README.md

 ## Future Improvements To Make

 # As my learing progresses i'll be:
-- Rebuilding the portfolio with React for better scalability, maintainability, and interactivity.
 - Adding backend integration for storing messages or sending emails directly.
 - Adding more animations and transitions for enhanced user experience.